saurabhbhakt/coding-assignment/upSkills/src/org/quarks/learn/thread/multithreading.md

-# Java Threads and Multitasking
+# Java Threads and Multithreading

 **Multitasking** refers to the ability of an operating system or a program to perform multiple tasks concurrently.
-In Java, **multitasking** is achieved through the use of **threads**.
+In Java, **Multithreading** is achieved through the use of **threads**.
 A thread is the smallest unit of execution within a program, and Java provides powerful capabilities to create, manage, and control threads for performing multiple tasks concurrently.

 ## 1. What is a Thread?
 A **thread** is a lightweight process that executes code in a sequence of instructions.
 Each thread shares the same memory space but has its own execution stack and program counter.